 First off, take a deep breath.
-Butter isn’t technically a toxic food for dogs.
+Like grits, butter isn’t technically a toxic food for dogs.
 But, it’s also not a something you should purposely feed your dog either.

 But, if an accident happens (and we all know they do!) where a sneaky pup swipes some off the counter that you set out to bake with or something along those lines, fear not, your dog will be ok.